eckelcu/draft-ietf-shmoo-hackathon/draft-ietf-shmoo-hackathon.md

 ## Privacy Considerations

+The Hackathon complies with the {{IETF-IRTF-IAB-PRIVACY-STATEMENT}}.

 Participant names are displayed publicly in the [Participant List](#participant-list).
 As part of their registration, participants may opt in to display their email address as well.

 The email addresses of individual champions are often shared publicly by the champions on the wiki.
 This is done voluntarily by individual champions to make it easier for others to contact them.

+Photos taken during Hackathon, and during the IETF meeting in general, are sometimes included in blog posts or on social media.
+Red lanyards are made availale to Hackathon participants to wear to indicate that they do not wish to be photographed individually or in small groups.

 # IANA Considerations